 Sculptures and public art

-The Trust was formally created in late 2008 and is now registered as a charitable trust, working under the provisions of a formal trust deed.
+The Taupō Sculpture Trust was formed when a small group of enthusiasts decided the time was right to add some dynamic shape and culture to our district.
+The Trust was formally created in late 2008 and is registered as a charitable trust, working under the provisions of a formal trust deed.

 Heartland Sculpture

-The Heartland Sculpture' represents Taupo's position as the heart of the North Island and was handed over to the Taupo District Council on Sunday 25 September 2011 by the Friends of the Lake Taupo Museum and Art Gallery Inc.
+The Heartland Sculpture' represents Taupō's position as the heart of the North Island and was handed over to Taupō District Council on 25 September 2011 by the Friends of the Lake Taupō Museum and Art Gallery Inc.

 The massive stained Matai logs that create the main structure around the heart were hauled out of the Waipohotu Forest near Mangakino.